 There are many alternatives for take-out food packaging including several ideas that have not been put into practice yet.
 Many alternatives are no better than polystyrene.
 In fact, many food packaging companies make false or misleading claims often omitting names of chemicals in their products.
 Let’s look at some of those now.

 Plastic film linings

-Plastic film lined paperboard, such as the standard paper coffee cups, cannot be recycled because of the mixed materials and they cannot be composted because of the plastic film.
+Plastic film-lined paperboard, such as the standard paper coffee cups, cannot be recycled because of the mixed materials.
+They also cannot be composted because of the plastic film.
 Some companies use PLA, which can be – but is not always – a biodegradable plastic film.
 Cups and containers lined with PLA would have to first be collected and taken to an industrial compost facility, which as you’ll recall from Part 2 of my Packaging Series, these facilities are few and far between.
 There are a few companies that now advertise these as backyard compostable, which is great if it is true and it is free of toxins.
-But this would require collecting the PLA lined containers or cups instead of trashing them.
+But this would require collecting the PLA-lined containers or cups instead of trashing them.